 Normally, when you experience a change in marital status, your tax-filing status changes, too.
 That can result in a higher tax rate, the loss of certain tax breaks, and a smaller standard deduction.
 Widows and widowers may also see a change in their provisional income equation, which determines the tax rate for their Social Security benefit.

 “We’ve looked at multiple case studies where you’re making less income as a widow or widower, but paying more in taxes,” said Iammarino.

 That said, the Internal Revenue Service makes certain allowances for widows and widowers to help ease their tax burden in the years immediately following their spouse’s death.

 For example, they may be eligible to use the “married filing jointly” status in the year their spouse passed away if they previously qualified for that status and if they did not remarry.2

-For the following two years, they may then be eligible to use “qualifying widow(er)” as their filing status, which entitles the surviving spouse to use joint return tax rates and the highest standard deduction amount (if they don’t itemize deductions).
+For the following two years, they may then be eligible to use “qualifying widow(er)” as their filing status, which entitles the surviving spouse to use joint return tax rates and the highest standard deduction amount.
 It does not enable the surviving spouse to file a joint return.

 A tax professional can offer guidance on what moves may be most advantageous.

 For example, a younger widow may not want to roll her deceased spouse’s IRA over into her own account because she would not then be able to access those funds without penalty until she turns age 59½.

 On the other hand, if she is over age 59½ and wishes to maximize the tax-deferred growth potential of her husband’s IRA, she may instead wish to roll the IRA in her own name, which would enable her to delay taking required minimum distributions until she reaches age 72.